 If your doctor has not had this conversation with you, and you plan to have children in the future (or if your young child is starting treatment) ask them what options are available.
 This conversation should happen before you or your child starts treatment.

-For more information on fertility preservation, you can watch the video below with fertility expert, A/Prof Kate Stern.
+For more information on fertility preservation, watch the video below with fertility expert, A/Prof Kate Stern.

 How is your lymphoma or CLL treatment decided?